 You can make arguments that this problem is solved by a sophisticated enough IDE.
 Certainly there’s some truth to that, but it echoes the sufficiently smart compiler arguments.
 Even if such an IDE exists, there are still plenty of contexts we read code where goto definition isn’t available.
 You’re sick of hearing it by now; these are solvable problems.
 But a solvable problem isn’t a solved problem.

 Here’s where I reveal my ruse.
-I’ve come to you today disparaging traits as a local maxima and proselytizing implicits as the peak we should be climbing.
-When in fact, it’s quite possible implicits are just another local maxima as well.
+I’ve come to you today disparaging traits as a local maximum and proselytizing implicits as the peak we should be climbing.
+When in fact, it’s quite possible implicits are just another local maximum as well.
 As is often the case in engineering, it’s all about tradeoffs.